• Detail

 Gustav Mahler

 Gustav Mahler is one of the most frequently performed composers in international concert life today.
-Against the background of a performance and reception history of more than a hundred years, this situation gives rise to a comprehensive review of different approaches to Mahler’s work, above all in dialogue with current innovative research approaches, such as investigations of the performance analysis of his works.
-For Mahler, composing and conducting were inextricably linked and, above all in his symphonies, led to numerous modifications and clarifications in the musical text, which represent the current state of his tonal ideas.
-Analyzing and evaluating these is one of the main tasks of the New Critical Complete Edition (NKG), which plays a central role in the tasks of the International Gustav Mahler Society.
+Against the background of a performance and reception history of more than a hundred years, this situation gives rise to a comprehensive review of different approaches to Mahler’s work, above all in dialogue with current innovative research approaches, such as the analysis of performances of his works.
+For Mahler, composing and conducting were inextricably linked, above all in his symphonies, which led to numerous modifications and clarifications in the musical text, representing changes in his aesthetic ideas.
+Analyzing and evaluating these changes is one of the main tasks of the New Critical Complete Edition (NKG), which plays a central role in the tasks of the International Gustav Mahler Society.

 Ziele und Aufgaben //